notamperdata/notamperdata-addon/README.md

 ## Usage

 1. Open your Google Form
-2. Click Add-ons → notamperdata → Open
+2. Click Add-ons → NoTamperData → Open
 3. Click "Enable Automatic Verification"
 4. Submit a test response to verify the system is working